by Jane K. Dolan, RN

 In one of the longest ongoing studies, The Framingham Offspring cohort, demonstrated a positive correlation with silicon and improved bone mass.
 Serving a crucial structural role for connective tissues and their components has been confirmed positively in animal studies through supplementation and negatively with deprivation studies.
 (8) It is also suggested that silicon plays a vital role in the synthesis of collagen which is essential to healthy joints and the lining of the digestive tract.
 This has positive implications for those suffering from the myriad of gut related diseases that are prevalent today.

 So far, we’ve highlighted the benefit of DE for humans.
-However, the benefits of DE don’t stop there, and are as far-reaching as natural pest-control for our gardens, a way to preserve food for storage and longevity, and parasite treatments for our pets.
+However, the benefits of DE don’t stop there.
+We all know how irritating pests can be to both you and your garden.
+This is why so many of us contact a company like Pest Authority of Charlottesville in order to get rid of the bugs, vermin, and critters that can cause so much damage.
+But you can also use BE as natural pest-control for our gardens, a way to preserve food for storage and longevity, and parasite treatments for our pets.
 Externally, this can be applied to their coats and to surfaces in the home such as carpets.
 It must be done for 30 days consecutively to kill parasites in all phases of its life cycle.
 (9) This is the application that made me realize this stuff is truly amazing.
 One of our cats had a pervasive issue with worms, which was visible in the litter box.
 So, we treated her food with DE, and found a quick and steep decline in worms until none were left.
 Further, pest control studies have shown dramatic differences in the ability of pests to thrive in DE treated places versus regularly.
 It should be noted that it is important to only use food grade DE around humans and animals, and not to breathe it in.

 Though further scientific exploration is important, it is clear that both humans and animals alike can enjoy many health benefits from using DE.
 Diatomaceous earth has been on our planet for millions of years.
 We are fortunate to be at this place and time to potentially reap its plethora of prospective benefits.
 The healing properties and applications that diatomaceous earth embodies are clearly more than just the sum of its parts.